SegmentationFault11/armlab/web/README.md

 - Classifies and forwards front-end requests to the appropriate services.
 - Returns requested information to the front end.

-Specifically, `app.py` starts the Flask server (listening to front end) and web socket ASR router (listening to front end).
+Specifically, `app.py` starts the Flask server (listening to front end).

 ## Major Dependencies